 Some examples of evidence you could use to support your claim for a car accident settlement include:

-• Medical records: Your medical records can offer further insight into your injuries, the treatment you need, and the way that they will affect you going forwards.
+- Medical records: Your medical records can offer further insight into your injuries, the treatment you need, and how they will affect you in the future.

 For more information on gathering evidence for a car accident claim, contact our team of advisors today.
 If they find your claim to be valid, they may connect you with one of our solicitors.
 Or, read on to get more information on car accident compensation examples for UK claims.